RMS Carpathia: Sinking of RMS Titanic and Carpathias rescue of survivors

-Arthur Rostron RD, RNR.
+Captain Arthur Rostron.
 Under his command, Carpathia responded to Titanics distress call and rescued survivors.

 Carpathia departed from New York City on 11 April 1912 bound for Fiume, Austria-Hungary (now Rijeka, Croatia).
 At that moment on the ship were about 240 crew members, of which a quarter were Croatian sailors.
 She carried 128 passengers in first class, 50 in second class and 565 in third class.
-Among its passengers were the American painters Colin Campbell Cooper and his wife Emma, author Philip Mauro, journalists Lewis Palmer Skidmore and Carlos Fayette Hurd, with their wives Emily Vinton Skidmore and Katherine Cordell Hurd, photographer Dr. Francis H. Blackmarr, and Charles H. Marshall, whose three nieces were travelling onboard Titanic.
+Among its passengers were the American painters Colin Campbell Cooper and his wife Emma, author Philip Mauro, journalists Lewis Palmer Skidmore and Carlos Fayette Hurd, with their wives Emily Vinton Skidmore and Katherine Cordell Hurd, Dr. Frank Hamlin Blackmarr who attended to the survivors and sent the first detailed reports about them, and Charles H. Marshall, whose three nieces were travelling onboard Titanic.
 Also on board were Hope Brown Chapin, honeymooning youngest daughter of the former Governor of Rhode Island, Russell Brown, Pittsburgh architect Charles M. Hutchison and his wife, Sue Eva Rule, the sister of Judge Virgil Rule of the St. Louis Court of Appeals, as well as Louis Mansfield Ogden with his wife Augusta Davies Ogden, a granddaughter of Alexander H. Rice.

 On the night of 14 April, Carpathias wireless operator, Harold Cottam, had missed previous messages from Titanic, as he was on the bridge at the time.
 After his shift ended at midnight, he continued listening to the transmitter before bed, and received messages from Cape Cod, Massachusetts, stating they had private traffic for Titanic.
 He thought he would be helpful, and at 12:11 a.m. on the morning of 15 April, sent a message to Titanic, stating that Cape Cod had traffic for them.
 In reply he received Titanics distress signal, stating that they had struck an iceberg and were in need of immediate and urgent assistance.

-Cottam took the message and coordinates to the bridge, where the officers on watch were initially sceptical about the seriousness of Titanics distress call.
-Agitated, Cottam rushed down the ladder to the Captain's cabin and awakened Captain Arthur Henry Rostron, who briefly scolded Cottam, but once he learnt about the seriousness of the message, immediately sprang into action and gave the order to turn the ship around, and then asked Harold Cottam if he was absolutely certain it was a distress signal from Titanic.
+Cottam took the message and coordinates to the bridge, to the officer of the watch, First Officer Horace Dean.
+Along with Dean, Cottam rushed down the ladder to the captain's cabin and awakened Captain Arthur Henry Rostron, who briefly scolded Cottam, but once he learnt about the seriousness of the message, immediately sprang into action and gave the order to turn the ship around, and then asked Harold Cottam if he was absolutely certain it was a distress signal from Titanic.
 Cottam said that he had indeed received a distress signal from Titanic, which required immediate assistance, and Cottam gave Titanics position, saying that he was absolutely certain of the seriousness of the message.
 Whilst dressing, Rostron set a course for Titanic, and sent for the chief engineer and told him to "call another watch of stokers and make all possible speed to Titanic, as she was in trouble."
 Rostron later testified that the distance to Titanic was 58.22 nmi, and it took Carpathia three and a half hours to arrive at Titanics location, by which time she had already sunk.